×

 The people Mike Lee and Celeste Maloy claim to represent don't want this.

-Grand Staircase would be the eighth public lands rule killed with the Congressional Review Act in the past year.
-It would be the first national monument.
+Grand Staircase would have been the eighth public lands rule killed with the Congressional Review Act in a single year.
+It would have been the first national monument.
+Instead, it became the first to stop the chain.

 Dec 2025 NPR-Alaska